Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool displays information about SocratiCode, its tools, and usage.
-This distinguishes it from sibling tools like codebase_search or codebase_context, which have different purposes.
+The description clearly states the verb 'Display' and the resource 'information about SocratiCode, its tools and how to use it'.
+This distinguishes it from sibling tools which focus on specific codebase operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.